1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 Portland participates in the RTP through the standing technical and policy committees as well as eight technical work groups convened by Metro specifically for the RTP.

 The Joint Policy Advisory Committee on Transportation (JPACT) and the Metro Policy Advisory Committee (MPAC) are standing committees that advise the Metro elected council.
 Members of city council members represent Portland on these committees; they are Commissioner Saltzman (JPACT) and Commissioners Eudaly and Fritz (MPAC).
 Each of these policy advisory committees is supported by a technical advisory committee.
-The Transportation Policy Alternatives Committee (TPAC) is staffed by Judith Gray (Portland Bureau of Transportation) and the Metro Technical Advisory Group (MTAC) is staffed by Tom Armstrong (Bureau of Planning & Sustainability).
+The Transportation Policy Alternatives Committee (TPAC) is staffed by Mark Lear (Portland Bureau of Transportation) and the Metro Technical Advisory Group (MTAC) is staffed by Tom Armstrong (Bureau of Planning & Sustainability).

 As the Portland Transportation System Plan (TSP) is updated periodically, it is reviewed to ensure compliance with the RTP.
 However, the TSP and any locally adopted amendments represent Portland’s primary transportation planning document.